 Our immune system has a natural way of defending us from foreign materials that make us sick.
 It creates antibodies, specialized cells that destroy anything that is foreign in our blood and tissues.
-However, you have to note that there are people with sensitive immune systems and having the knowledge of first aid and online CPR recertification program can help save lives when it comes to serious allergies.
+However, you have to note that there are people with sensitive immune systems, and having the knowledge of First Aid and CPR recertification programs can help save lives when it comes to serious allergies.

 When an immune system is too sensitive, it can consider milk, peanuts, or shellfish as threats to the body.
 When this happens, it overreacts and attacks even the healthiest cells in the body.
 Effects include red and itchy skin, rashes, sneezing, and even digestive issues.
 When the allergy is more serious, it could result in cardiac arrest, respiratory failure, and even death.

 What to Do When an Allergic Reaction Happens

 If your family or someone you know seems to be having a serious allergic reaction, follow these steps to effectively administer aid until professional help arrives.

 Mild reactions can include skin rashes, swelling, diarrhea, sneezing, and a runny nose.
 These symptoms can be easily treated.
 But, the case is different when the victim experiences more serious reactions like anaphylactic shock.

 Usually, people who undergo anaphylactic shock feel nauseous and light-headed.
 They will also have a weak pulse.
 Since the airway can experience swelling, the victim may have difficulty in breathing.

 There are people who know that they have really serious allergies and because of that, they carry around an EpiPen with them.
 When someone in your vicinity goes into serious reactions, see if they have an EpiPen with them.

 An EpiPen is a simple auto-injector with a single dose of epinephrine.
 It is normally injected into the thigh.
 Additionally, you do not need to have an advanced medical background to administer it.